About Barton:

 Barton’s professional career began immediately after graduating from college when he was cast to originate the role of ‘Romeo’ in the European tour of Bad Boys of Ballet’s Romeo and Juliet.
 He moved to New York in 2014 to crash on his Aunt and Uncle’s living room floor as he figured out the next steps.
 Since moving to NYC, Barton has performed principal roles on stage for Lar Lubovitch, Pontus Lidberg, Bad Boys of Ballet, the first national and tour of an American in Paris, several different Encores’ productions at City Center, The Metropolitan Opera’s La Traviata, and much more.

 In late November of 2023, Barton was diagnosed with a lemon sized brain tumor on his right frontal lobe.
-While interviewing doctors who were candidates for brain surgery, one of the questions was “Will he be ready to start rehearsing for the broadway production of The Outsiders on February 1st?”
 His craniotomy was done on November 21st, 2023 at NYU Langone by Dr. John G Golfinos and Dr. Dan A Orringer.
 The pathology diagnosed Barton with Oligodendroglioma, a rare type of slow growing brain cancer.
-He had a second brain surgery to treat an infection an install a titanium plate in his skull on December 10th followed by 6 weeks of IV antibiotic infusions, 6 hours a day.
+Posting about his health experience on social media garnered a great deal of attention and support, and helped him find Oligo Nation.